 Significant hazards and harm which may occur Who might be harmed?
-Safety measures: Measures that are in place and/or will be taken to reduce the risk to a tolerable level Transport to and from venues: Pupils Staff Ensure recognised LA bus company is used Ensure seat belts are worn at all times by staff and pupils and are checked by school visit leader Visit leader to have available information re pupils and staff in case of an emergency en route - first aid kit / sick kit.
+Safety measures: Measures that are in place and/or will be taken to reduce the risk to a liainica: tolerable level Transport to and from venues: Road traffic accidents Behavioural issues Pupils Staff Ensure recognised LA bus company is used Ensure seat belts are worn at all times by staff and pupils and are checked by school visit leader Visit leader to have available information re pupils and staff in case of an emergency en route - first aid kit / sick kit.
 Expectations of behaviour to be communicated to pupils at the beginning of the journey - e.g. pupils remain seated.
-School staff supervise the pupils in their care to ensure they behave appropriately during the journey.
-Accident/emergency: To pupil To member of staff Pupils Staff Follow provider and school's own emergency procedures in the event of an incident.
+Accident/emergency: Pupils School staff supervise the pupils in their care to ensure they behave appropriately during the journey.
+Follow provider and school's own emergency procedures in To pupilTo member of staff Staff the event of an incident.
 Ensure all staff understand emergency procedures.
 Brief children of what to do in an emergency and how to summon help.
 Ensure County accident / incident form is completed.
 If an adult emergency, ensure enough supervisory cover remains throughout the visit.
 Medical conditions (staff and pupils) & behavioural issues Pupils Staff Ensure all consent forms are completed correctly prior to the visit and consent is given for staff member to administer medicine if required.
-Ensure medical conditions of staff and pupils are disclosed prior to the visit and known to organising provider staff).
+Ensure medical conditions of staff and pupils are disclosed prior to the visit and known to organising provider staff.